 “thou art petros and on this kepha I shall build.”

-Jesus crafted an asymmetric Janus Parallelism double entendre on the Aramaic/Greek Petros homonym using both “first, firstborn” and “kepha stone” meanings in Qal Wahomer “lesser to greater” analogy between the Greek words for “stone” and “Rock” petros and petra.
+Our LORD Jesus crafted an asymmetric Janus Parallelism double entendre on the Aramaic/Greek Petros homonym using both “first, firstborn” and “kepha stone” meanings combined with a Qal Wahomer “lesser to greater” analogy using the Greek words for “stone” and “Rock” petros and petra.

-So petros parallels bath transliterated batos becoming a Greek homonym.
-The early Greek speaking church naturally mistook petros as Greek for “stone” only and the psychological phenomena known as “confirmation bias” has maintained that hasty generalization fallacy ever since.
+Transliterated the Aramaic Petros becomes a homonym with the Greek Petros just like the Hebrew and Aramaic bath become the homonym batos in Greek.
+The early Greek speaking church naturally mistook petros as Greek for “stone” and “confirmation bias” has maintained that hasty generalization fallacy ever since, despite all the confusion it has caused.

 Let’s review the classic theory: